DataKnox/nornir_pyez/docs/pyez_config.rst

 Note JSON is also a valid payload with data_format='json' set

+3. If you want to load several configuration files, you will need to the stage counter.
+This counter solve the problem of the lock on the Junos OS database when loading configuration.
+In your code you will need to initialize this counter and to increment it in your for loop (or manually set it at other than 0 in your next pyez_config calls).

+    i = 0
+    for conf_file in conf_files:

+        config_response = task.run(
+            task=pyez_config,
+            template_path=conf_file,
+            template_vars={},
+            stage=i,
+        )
+        i=i+1

-3. Next you need to decide if you want to commit the changes now, or create a new task to view the diff
+4. Next you need to decide if you want to commit the changes now, or create a new task to view the diff

 Example of NO commit now::